eram003/hum103-project/README.md

 # HUM103 Website – AI, Religion & Ethics

-During my Residential Semester at BRAC University, I worked on a HUM103 project where I developed a website for our group's research.
+During my Residential Semester at BRAC University, I worked on a HUM103 project where I developed a website for a group's research.

 The focus was on the intersection of artificial intelligence, religion, and ethics.
 It includes case studies on: